MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 is also a valid RUS pattern.

-For more examples and details, see [Repeat-until-success examples](#repeat-until-success-examples).
+For more examples and details, see [Repeat-until-success examples](#repeat-until-success-examples) in this article.

 > [!TIP]
 > Avoid using repeat-until-success loops inside functions.